 Safety at Warwick Law School

 This page contains school specific Return to Campus information for our students and staff.
-We have listed a few key points below and have also created a FAQ section which will be kept up to date throughout the start of term.

 Please check this page regularly, as it will be updated with information as soon as it's available.
 We will also continue to send updates to you via your Warwick email account, which you should check regularly.
 Please also keep a regular check on the main University Guidance for new and returning students.